Binghamton Truck Accident Lawyer

 It takes a lot to put a fully loaded, long-haul transfer truck on the road.
 Most commercial trucks on New York highways are owned and operated by trucking companies, known as “motor carriers.”
 The companies employ drivers, and may own their trucks’ cargo, or transport goods supplied and loaded by other companies.

 In any commercial truck accident, there are potentially multiple parties that have contributed to the crash.
-As your truck accident attorney, Scott C. Gottlieb will investigate to determine who or what entity should be held accountable in your accident and may pursue multiple claims or compensation for you.
+As your truck accident lawyer, Scott C. Gottlieb will investigate to determine who or what entity should be held accountable in your accident and may pursue multiple claims or compensation for you.

-The Truck Driver?
+The Truck Accident Driver?

 It’s likely that the truck driver is primarily responsible for the crash you were involved in.
 Truck drivers get into accidents because of such negligence as: